raku-community-modules/Test-Builder/README.md

 open a [GitHub issue](https://github.com/perl6-community-modules/p6-test-builder/issues) or discuss the issue with the nice people on the #perl6 channel on irc.freenode.net.

-If you know how to fix the problem you encountered, forking a clone on GitHub and submitting a Pull Request.
+If you know how to fix the problem you encountered, simply fork a clone on GitHub and submit a Pull Request.

 ## Author